Gay

 was disturbed to read that gay activists are ‘ecstatic’ about

-will join his campaign, “ Kitty said.
-“My
+join his campaign, “ Kitty said.
+“My fear is that

-fear is that the gay political power structure will seize
+the gay political power structure will seize upon this very

 “This

-it will be a very reluctant rather than blanket endorsement.
+be a very reluctant rather than blanket endorsement.
+And it

 “While

-advance for our community, I don't give one whit that
+for our community, I don't give one whit that Ms. Gephardt

-Ms. Gephardt is a lesbian, and neither should other gay
+is a lesbian, and neither should other gay and lesbian voters.”

 Thank